 By DeVry University

-It is possible to pass the CPC or CCS exam without a two- or four-year degree.
-However, enrolling in a formal program that allows you to develop a better understanding of the concepts covered by both the CPC and CCS exams and the knowledge and skills needed to work in the medical billing and coding industry can be very beneficial.
+While it is possible to sit for - and potentially pass the CPC or CCS exam without a two-or four-year degree.
+Enrolling in a formal program can be a critical step in helping you develop a better understanding of the concepts covered by both the CPC and CCS exams and the knowledge and skills needed to work in the medical billing and coding industry.

-If you’re building a strategy for how to pass the CPC exam or CCS exam, pursuing an Undergraduate Certificate in Medical Billing and Coding may be a great step for you.
+If you’re building a strategy for how to pass the CPC exam or CCS exam, pursuing an Undergraduate Certificate in Medical Billing and Coding may be a great place to start.
 Read on to find out more about this certificate and how it can help you learn concepts relevant to the CPC and CCS exams:

 What are the CPC and CCS Exams?